Exceptional Wines, Made by Lovers of Wine

 Joan Rombauer passes away from pancreatic cancer.
 Diagnosed in 1999, she worked tirelessly not only at the winery, but also to support other cancer patients.
 The Rombauer family establishes memorial endowments at University of California, San Francisco’s pancreatic research efforts, and Napa Valley Hospice & Adult Day Services.

 The Rombauer family continues its investment in estate vineyards with the purchase of a 20.5-acre Cabernet Sauvignon vineyard in Atlas Peak.
-The 1,600-foot-elevation vineyard, which overlooks a veritable “who’s who” of Napa Valley growing sites, is the source of the Atlas Peak Single Vineyard Cabernet and a key component of the Diamond Selection and Napa Valley Cabernets.
+The 1,600-foot-elevation vineyard, which overlooks a veritable “who’s who” of Napa Valley growing sites, is the source of the Atlas Peak Single Vineyard Cabernet and a key component of the Proprietor Selection and Napa Valley Cabernets.

 Rombauer’s Carneros Chardonnay is ranked among the Top 10 Chardonnays in Wine + Spirits Magazine’s annual Restaurant Wine Poll for the first time.
 It has ranked on the list every year since.